Eurex-Clearing-Messaging-Interfaces/C-Code-Examples/README.md

 - Change the hostname / IP address, port number, paths to the certificates and queue names
 - Run the examples

-## BroadcastReceiver.cpp

-This example connects to the AMQP broker using AMQP version 0-10 or 1.0, opens a consumer to the broadcast queue and starts consuming the broadcasts.

-## RequestResponse.cpp

-This example connects to the AMQP broker using AMQP version 0-10 or 1.0, sends a request message and wait for a response, which should be sent by the Eurex system.

 ## SSL (Linux)

 The C++ libraries are using the NSS tools to handle SSL.
 The NSS database has to be prepared before running the client and configured using environment variables.